Factbox: Previous volcanic eruptions in New Zealand

 Aug.
 2012: Mt.
 Tongariro, dormant for more than a century, spews boulders and spreads an ash cloud as it explodes with bright flashes and thunderous booms.

-Compiled by Karishma Singh; Editing by Clarence Fernandez
+Compiled by Karishma Singh; Editing by Clarence Fernandez and Alex Richardson